upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 ## Purpose and reading posture

-The guidebook presents Upstream Software Engineering as the discipline concerned with the governance of the intent of long-lived software systems.
-It articulates the constructs used to express that intent on the scope and structural decisions and constraints within which the system is framed, and the transformation patterns that operate over it.
+The guidebook presents Upstream Software Engineering as the discipline concerned with the governance of *intent* for long-lived software systems.
+Here, *intent* refers to the durable, revisable commitments that constrain a system’s scope — what it is for — and its structure — how it is shaped.
+The guidebook articulates the constructs through which these commitments are expressed and the transformation patterns that operate over them.

-The guidebook contains a normative core.
-Certain elements are defined as valid within the discipline, and these definitions are constitutive of adherence to it.
+The guidebook contains elements that define what is considered valid within the discipline.
+Certain constructs, distinctions, and transformation patterns are defined as constitutive of adherence to it.
 Compliance is therefore conceptually checkable.
 At the same time, the guidebook is not issued by a formal standards body and does not derive its authority from institutional regulation, but from the internal coherence and explicit structure of the discipline it presents.

 The guidebook is not a cookbook that provides predefined recipes for recurring situations, nor a playbook that enumerates prescribed moves to be executed in sequence, nor a handbook that documents operational procedures for routine execution.
-It does not define a single mandatory workflow to be applied uniformly across contexts.
+It does not impose a uniform workflow as a condition of adherence.
 Instead, it integrates normative foundations with structured recommendations, maintaining a clear distinction between what is required for validity and what is suggested as a way of working.

 Accordingly, the guidebook is intended to support disciplined judgment rather than mechanical execution.
 It should be consulted selectively, its definitions revisited when needed, and its distinctions used to guide reasoning and decision-making in concrete contexts.